openshift-pipelines/performance/tests/scaling-pipelines/scenario/signing-tr-tekton-with-pruner/README.md

 # "signing-tr-tekton-with-pruner" scenario

-This scenario is supposed to stress Pipelines, Chains controller and pruner while still creating more PRs and TRs, signing just PipelineRuns and TaskRuns, no artifacts involved.
+This scenario is supposed to stress Pipelines, Chains controller and pruner while still creating more PRs and TRs, signing just PipelineRuns and TaskRuns.

 This scenario is used to establish a baseline performance by:
 1. Monitoring the cluster for $WAIT_TIME duration without any load.